 Physicians prescribe codeine in both small and large doses to people around the United States.
 Most commonly, they prescribe it to people that are dealing with physical pain or severe coughing.
 If patients use it as their doctors prescribe, they can heal more quickly and return to day-to-day life.
 However, if individuals abuse it, they can develop a codeine addiction that can disrupt their lives for years.
 If you are struggling with codeine addiction, seek addiction treatment services at a women’s addiction treatment center.

 People who abuse codeine aren’t going to be able to hide it.
 Their behaviors and emotions are going to change as they continue their drug abuse.
 Some of these changes will be subtle.
 Others will be obvious, dangerous, and even life-threatening.

 Many people who struggle with addiction miss day-to-day obligations.
-Eventually, their absences can begin affecting their work and school performance and relationships.
+Eventually, their absences can begin affecting their work and school performance as well as their relationships.
 Generally, they’re using this time to get or use drugs away from others.

 Along with these issues, people with codeine abuse troubles tend to have issues with financial stability.
 In order to get the drug, they’ll need to visit different doctors and go to a variety of pharmacies in order to fill their prescriptions.
 Those visits and prescription fills are going to cost them.
 They may ask loved ones for money or steal if they’re desperate.